GeminiDRSoftware/GMMPS/html/_sources/example3.rst.txt

 Select three non-saturated acquisition stars at (x/y) = 475/1227, 1237/817 and
 1843/1075, which are well separated and yet do not interfere too much with the placement of the science slits.
+By clicking the “Acquisition” button below “Set priority”, the selected stars will become acquisition stars with the highest priority for mask design and assigning to each a 2x2 arcsec box.

 Sky subtraction
 ===============